EberlyODL/phys010sjv11/testing-bomb.md

 ## Testing bombs.

 We can push this to the extreme.
 Imagine a factory that produces bombs that can be triggered by a single photon.
-This is hard to do so once in a while the factory produces bombs that are a dud.
+This is probably hard to do so once in a while the factory produces bombs that are dud (not working).
 We would like to be able to know whether a bomb works or not.
-We could send a photon but then if the bomb works it will explode.
+We could just send a photon but then if the bomb works it will explode.
 We would know that it work but we would have lost the bomb!

-Well you say, let us just put the bomb in the lower beam of the setup above.
+As a quantum physicist, you have an idea.
+We will put the bomb in the middle lower beam of the setup above (between the beam splitter).
 If the bomb is a dud, it should do nothing and we should detect the photon always in D0.
 If the bomb works, it will act as a "hand detector" and it we will change the probabilities.

 |Bomb is a dud||Bomb is working| |
 |-------